 We are exposed to foreign exchange risks as we transact business and have working capital denominated in multiple currencies.
 We attempt to minimize our exposure through managing our working capital and entering foreign exchange products or contracts when and where appropriate.
-As of December 31, 2017, the Company entered into contracts to purchase a total amount of CAD \$1.85 million at any time during 2018 at guaranteed rates in exchange of USD \$1.46 million.
-These contracts were entered into for the purpose of meeting operational needs and not used as speculative investments.
+As of December 31, 2017, the Company entered into contracts to purchase a total amount of \$1.85 million Canadian dollars at any time during 2018 at guaranteed rates in exchange of \$1.46 million U.S. dollars.
+These contracts were entered into for the purpose to meet operational needs and not used as speculative investments.
 The mark-to-market gain of \$0.02 million as of December 31, 2017 has been included as cash equivalents on the Statement of Financial Position.